pixelgrade/pixelgrade-assistant/readme.txt

 6. Site setup wizard

 == Changelog ==

+= 1.2.0 =
+* Better recommended plugins management.
+* Fixed a couple of edge cases regarding setup wizard.
+* Force all recommended plugins to be recommended, not required.
+* Updated npm packages to the latest versions.

 = 1.1.5 =
 * Better handling for error during the import of the starter content (demo content).